ioannaMitropoulou/PatternPrediction-GranuleDeposition/README.md

 This package complements the publication:
 --- Cite publication ---

-This code implements the visual pattern prediction (paper section 2.4.1)
+The code presented here implements the following part of the paper: Section 2.4.1, Pattern prediction

 ![Visual predition of pattern 1](output/pattern_1_prediction.png)